azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

       - CA_Helper_Schedule - This is a temporary schedule created by runbook to retry download of modules
    - Modules - Downloaded by the runbook

-About 63 assets are created overall.

 #### Next Steps
 Once CA is setup in the subscription, an app team can start leveraging the OMS Solution from AzSK as a one-stop dashboard for visibility of security state.
 Occasionally, you may also feel the need to tweak the configuration of CA. See the "Update" section below about how to do that.

 [Back to top…](Readme.md#contents)

-### Update existing Continuous Assurance Automation Account
+## Updating an existing Continuous Assurance setup

 The '**Update-AzSKContinuousAssurance**' command can be used to make changes to a previously setup CA configuration.
 For instance, you may use it to:
 - update the target resource groups to include in the scanning